 What is Brunette Gardens?

-I launched this Substack in 2022 with the intent to share my knowledge based on many years of gardening with native plants and trying to homestead on a quarter-acre backyard in the city.
+I originally launched this Substack in 2022 with the intent to share my knowledge based on many years of gardening with native plants and trying to homestead on a quarter-acre backyard in the city.

 The archive’s still there if you want to peruse all that content.
-But what happened along the way is that I rediscovered an essayist I’d abandoned decades ago when I needed to write for a living, and essays didn’t pay the bills.
+But what happened along the way is that I rediscovered an essayist I’d abandoned decades ago when I needed to write for a living and essays didn’t pay the bills.

 I also burned myself out trying to run a homestead and several businesses while my “autoimmune” condition only worsened, despite the great pains I took to make sure everything I ate was clean and unadulterated.
-I went to an extreme, growing much of my own food, soaking and grinding my own grain, raising chickens for eggs, and more.
-All of this was commonplace for most of human history, but none of our ancestors had the added stress and distraction of days spent sitting in front of screens, Zoom calls with clients half a world away, and the march of AI changing everything.
+I went to an extreme, growing much of my own food, soaking and grinding grain, raising chickens for eggs, and more.

-So my return to this Substack comes with a narrower focus—on the kinds of essays that most resonated with you readers.
-I’ll stop pressuring myself to issue weekly urban gardening and homesteading tips.
-And the only product links you’ll see will be for great books to read.
-What I will do is share my experiences as someone who’s worked for nearly half a century to heal from the trauma I lived through in the first two decades of my life.
+As I continue to write about plants and food, I’ll also share my experiences as someone who’s worked for nearly half a century to heal from the trauma I lived through in the first two decades of my life.
 That’s at the root of the condition that drove me toward gardening and healthy eating in the first place, and I think trauma might be at the root of most modern illness.

 Perhaps this honed focus speaks to you.
-If it does, I extend to you a fond new welcome.
+If it does, I extend to you a fond welcome.

-Top essays from the archive
+Top essays and podcasts from the archive

 Free, paid, and founding memberships